Ernst Muldashev: Ophthalmology

-Pseudohistory
+Esoteric books

-Muldashev is the author of books on mysticism, presenting pseudoscientific theories relating to the origin of humanity.
+Muldashev is the author of books on mysticism, presenting pseudo-scientific theories relating to the origin of humanity.
+He has also presented many other theories in his book "Where do we come from" about the importance of the facial features around the eye.

 The gene pool of mankind, according to Muldashev, is a hypothetical formation, which is a collection of somati caves located mainly in the Himalayas, in which people of previous civilizations are in a "preserved" state (somati or samadhi).

 To finally unravel the secrets of this mystical country of Shambhala, an expedition of Russian scientists and climbers went to Tibet.
 The participants of the expedition RATT (Russian Adventure Travel Team), organized by the Russian Geographical Society with the support of Komsomolskaya Pravda, examined the area of Mount Kailash, under which an underground country is supposedly located.
 Scientists went up to the almost inaccessible “door to Shambhala”, examined the “stone laser”, and visited the mysterious “Death Valley”.
-Unfortunately, no miracles were found.
-All these artifacts, which Ernst Muldashev painted so colorfully in his books, are of absolutely natural origin.